greenpolo/BraiAn/docs/object-classifiers.md

 # ML-assisted segmentation

-In some situations you may see that typical [object segmentation](image-analysis.md#segmentation) does not suffice our needs.
+In some situations you may see that typical [object segmentation](image-analysis.md#segmentation) does not suffice your needs.
 Sometimes the settings are not always spot on between animals, sections or even brain regions, and we can't find some parameters that fits them all.
-In italian we refer to this as the "too-short-blanket-problem"!
+In italian we refer to these kind of issues as the "_too-short-blanket_ problem"!

 In order to go around this problem, we came up with a different segmentation workflow.
 One that proved to be quite good with immediate-early-genes